thouska/spotpy/docs/Introduction.md

 Basic knowledge about NumPy is also needed.
 You can get this [here](http://www.engr.ucsb.edu/~shell/che210d/numpy.pdf "NumPY tutorial").

-Last but not least you will need to have knowledge about [Bayesian techniques](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/tree/master/ "Bayesian techniques").
+Last but not least you might want to have some knowledge about [Bayesian techniques](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/tree/master/ "Bayesian techniques").

 You will find all the needed code to reproduce the following examples in the `PYTHONPATH/Lib/site-packages/spotpy/examples` folder.